atiumcache/flavor-pairings-website/README.md

 http://atiumcache.pythonanywhere.com/

-We are currently working on CSS and additional functionality.
+We are currently working on improved CSS and additional functionality.

 With an optimized UX/UI, this app will be utilized by chefs and cooks around the world, both professional and amateur.